Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 jiwer # WER/CER computation

-MeCab # Japanese morphological analysis (tokenization)
+MeCab # Japanese morphological analysis

-unicodedata # Text normalization (Python standard library)
+unicodedata # Text normalization (Python stdlib)

-Installing MeCab (Ubuntu/Debian):
+Installing MeCab (Ubuntu):

 bash